genjix/darkmarket/README.md

-#DarkMarket
+#OpenBazaar

-DarkMarket is a decentralized marketplace proof of concept.
-It is protected by the GPL.
+OpenBazaar is a decentralized marketplace proof of concept.
+It is based off of the POC code by the darkmarket team and protected by the GPL.

 `pip install pyzmq`
 `pip install tornado`